aesteban00/atlas-hybrid-search-1/README.md

 This is a simple NextJS app that allows you to run Fulltext Search (FTS) and Vector Search queries against a MongoDB Atlas instance.

 ## About Hybrid Search
 The app is set up so that you can run hybrid search queries that combine text search (or lexical retrieval) alongside vector search (or semantic retrieval) and return a single merged result set.
 This merged set is created by using a rank fusion algorithm.
-This app currently implements Relative Score Fusion (RSF) and Reciprocal Rank Fusion (RRF).
+This app currently implements Relative Score Fusion (RSF) and Reciprocal Rank Fusion (RRF)..

 ![Compare search methods](screenshots/hybrid_search.png)